longmho/Transfer_Learning_and_Seisbench/README.md

 Clone this Github repository:
 `git clone https://github.com/longmho/Ho_etal_2024.git`
 ### Download the waveform data
 The waveform data used in this study were obtained from the SAGE Data Management Center and have been made available on Zenodo (doi:10.5281/zenodo.12544109) as HDF5 files.
 The three starting catalogs (MF, ML, and SL), which were used for transfer learning, are also available on the Zenodo site.
-These were generated with the easyQuake software package (https://github.com/jakewalter/easyQuake.git).
+These were generated with the [easyQuake](https://github.com/jakewalter/easyQuake.git) software package.
 Save the waveforms and their metadata to .seisbench/ folder located in your home directory.
 ### Preprocess the data
 Split the data into training, testing, and validation sets can be found at: